aea7/footballPlayers/README.md

-## Onefootball task
+## Fetch football players for certain teams

 To run the application:

 go run main.go
 -

-data/teams.go  ->  array team names
+data/teams.go  ->  array team names (Change to get other players in distinct teams)

 models/Response.go  ->  to get response into struct models/Player.go  ->  to add players and print them